-When Europeans arrived in Puget Sound they found a rich abundance of resources that had sustained native populations for thousands of years.
-New levels of technology allowed exploitation of these resources at a level that was far higher than ever before, and in a few decades almost all the forests had been cut, some species of animals had been harvested to the point of extinction, and many other populations of animals were in severe decline.
+Puget Sound provides a rich abundance of resources that has been a source of sustenance for indigenous people for thousands of years.
+When Europeans arrived, they brought new technology that enabled exploitation of these resources at an unprecedented level.
+In a few decades almost all the forests had been cut, some species of animals had been harvested to the point of extinction, and many other populations of animals were in severe decline.
 Puget Sound and other waterways were also used as places to dump waste.
 As the population has grown, the pressure on our waters has only increased.

 We sometimes think only of chemical pollutants, but in reality pollution is any type of contaminant—biological, physical or chemical—in excess of its natural range.
 This includes viruses and bacteria, silt and sediment, and invasive species.
 Our current priorities include pollution from industrial agriculture, sewage, fossil fuel production, and stormwater runoff.